git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 - A server they have to log into.
 Before the era of the cloud, it would be popular for small hosts to sell "C Shells" with root access.
 - A shell within a tmux [pane](#panes).
-- If scripting is mentioned, it is likely either the script itself, the scripting issue at hand, or something about the shell language.
+- If scripting is mentioned, it is likely either the script file, an issue related to the scripts' behavior, or something about the shell language.

 But overall, once you get out of this chapter, go back to doing what you're doing.
 If shell is what people say and they understand it, use it.
-The backing you got here should make you more confident in yourself.
+The backing you have here should make you more confident in yourself.
 It's an ongoing battle, these days, to keep street smarts we pick up with book smarts.

 In the next chapter, we will touch some terminal basics before diving